“The Solomonoff Prior is Malign” is a special case of a simpler argument

 So what are my probability estimates, what’s going to happen to me once I finish writing this doc?
 In this model, there is only one branch merged back, and the rest terminated, so probably I’m now in a branch that will be terminated.
 Death cannot be experienced, but I also give a decent chance that I will see a final “Thanks for your work” sign on the sky before being terminated.[5]

-All of this was to show that not only superintelligent Oracles can have crazy probability distributions about observables, I also honestly believe that there is a decent chance that in an hour, once I press the submit button, I will witness a supernatural observation before being terminated.
+All of this was to show that it’s not only superintelligent Oracles that can have crazy probability distributions about observables, I also honestly believe that there is a decent chance that in an hour, once I press the submit button, I will witness a supernatural observation before being terminated.
 [6]

 Should this change any of my actions?